Table Of Contents

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Similac Recall Lawsuits.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in the baby formula lawsuits.
 We are handling individual litigation nationwide and currently handling Similac Recall Lawsuits in all 50 states.

 If your baby or other loved one received Similac in a hospital / NICU, or if your premature baby was diagnosed with NEC after he or she was fed Similac, you should contact our Similac Recall Attorneys immediately.
 You may be entitled to a settlement by filing a Similac Recall Lawsuit and we can help.